By Rick Steves and Gene Openshaw

-Venice's best travel months (also its busiest and most expensive) are May, June, September, and October.
-These months combine the convenience of peak season with pleasant weather.
+Venice's best travel months (also its busiest and most expensive) are April, May, June, September, and October.

 Summer in Venice is more temperate (high 70s and 80s) than in Italy's scorching inland cities.
 Most Venetian hotels come with air-conditioning — important in the summer — but it's usually available only from May (at the earliest) through September.
 Spring and fall can be cool, and many hotels — thanks to a national interest in not wasting energy — are not allowed to turn on their heat until winter.

-Between November and April you can usually expect mild winter weather (with lows in the 30s and 40s), occasional flooding, shorter lines, lower prices, and fewer tourists (except during the Carnevale festival, generally in February).
+Between November and March you can usually expect mild winter weather (with lows in the 30s and 40s), occasional flooding, shorter lines, lower prices, and fewer tourists (except during the Carnevale festival, generally in February).
 While Carnevale comes with high hotel prices, it's a big party, with special concerts, lots of kids' events, fresh pastries, and costumed figures crowding through the city.
-March and April offer a good balance of low-season prices and comfortable weather.
+March offers a good balance of low-season prices and reasonable weather.

 Venice has two main weather patterns: Wind from the southeast (the Balkans) brings cold and dry weather, while the sirocco wind from the south (north Africa) brings warm and wet weather, pushing more water into the lagoon and causing flooding (acqua alta).
 This shouldn't greatly affect your sightseeing plans.
 Tabacchi (tobacco shops) and some souvenir shops sell boots to keep your feet dry.
 Elevated wooden walkways are sometimes set up in the busier, more flooded squares to keep you above the water.
 And it's worth a trip to St. Mark's Square to see waiters in fancy tuxes and rubber boots.